IBM/charts/stable/ibm-mariadb-dev/README.md

 # MariaDB

-THIS VERSION OF THE CHART IS NOW DEPRECATED.
-THE SUBSEQUENT VERSION IS v1.1.1

 [MariaDB](https://www.mariadb.org/) is a community-developed fork of the MySQL relational database management system intended to remain free under the GNU GPL.

 ## Introduction